runemalm/AF.AgentFramework/README.md

 </p>

 The dashboard is powered by the framework’s own **ObservabilityServer**, exposing live metrics from the kernel through a lightweight HTTP interface.
-It visualizes throughput, queue depth, utilization, and per-agent status updates.
+It visualizes throughput, queue depth, utilization, and per-agent status — now including live tool metrics (invocations, errors, and last tool used).

 ## HelloKernel Sample